Communications Lessons from the Campaign Trail

 #1 Tailor your messaging to an audience — the general population is not an audience.

-Although a lot of media attention focused on President Biden’s age and cognitive capacity, a major flaw in his re-election campaign was the use of very broad messaging, lacking in the specificity required for different audiences to see themselves represented.
-As the Democrats have shifted to Vice President Kamala Harris at the top of the ticket, they have honed messaging for key audiences: young voters; those who are undecided; those compelled by reproductive rights issues, etc. The Republican campaign has consistently targeted specific audiences and has continued to do so intentionally in this election cycle: fiscally conservative men and women; those who embrace traditional gender and family norms; Christians who may not be highly political; and other relevant demographics.
+Although a lot of media attention focused on President Biden’s age and cognitive capacity, a major miss in his re-election campaign was the use of very broad messaging, lacking in the specificity required for different audiences to see themselves represented.
+When the Democrats shifted to Vice President Kamala Harris at the top of the ticket, we saw more intentional, targeted messaging for key audiences: young voters; those who are undecided; those compelled by reproductive rights issues, etc. The Republican campaign has consistently targeted specific audiences and has continued to do so intentionally in this election cycle: fiscally conservative men and women; those who embrace traditional gender and family norms; Christians who may not be highly political; and other relevant demographics.

 Often organizations come to us with the desire to speak to the broad general audience.
 This approach is faulty.
 You must know your current and potential audiences, and what they care about in order to effectively communicate with them.
 As the upcoming presidential election demonstrates, the most cogent communications tailor message, tone, call to action and emotional tenor to particular audience categories.

-How do we apply this lesson?
+How do we apply this lesson in our own work?
 Organizations should clearly identify the categories and characteristics of audiences they seek to sway.
 The more specific, the better.
-Then, apply insights you can draw from data on those audience categories, whether it is from publicly available survey data, or a privately commissioned survey.
+Then, connect insights you can draw from data on those audience categories, whether it is from publicly available survey data, or a privately commissioned survey.

 #2 Gender is a big motivating issue in elections these days, but maybe not in the ways you are thinking.

-Second, scholars and analysts studying gender and elections also view “gender” as a part of the identities that people embody or enact in their daily lives.
+Second, scholars and analysts studying gender and elections also view gender as a part of the internal experience of one’s identity, which individuals embody or enact in their daily lives.
 Members of the population individually and collectively personify and constantly negotiate roles, behaviors and expectations socially associated with biological sex in a given culture or subculture.
 We see this come out in presidential elections because American politics invests such symbolic (and real) power in the President that many of us associate the role with “the nation”, and therefore, the ideal for how the representative of Americans should show up in the world.

-Recent research has shown that these types of gender beliefs also matter for elections, and in some cases, sway votes more than the actual gender identity of the voter.
+Recent research has shown that these types of gender beliefs also matter for how people behave in elections, and in some cases, sway votes more than the actual gender identity of the voter.
 For example, scholars studying the outcome of the 2016 presidential election have found that what we had previously understood as “gender differences in candidate support…were largely driven by” beliefs supporting or rejecting the idea that “the United States has grown too soft and feminine”–what these scholars are calling “gendered nationalism.”
+Once you take into account the respondent’s answer to that question, their actual gender no longer helped to predict their voting behavior.
+Their gender beliefs were driving what had been previously thought of as the effect of gender itself on voting behavior.

-How can nonprofits tailor their communications taking gender into account?
+How can nonprofits tailor their communications taking these dynamics into account?
 Make sure the stories you tell do not inadvertently draw on gendered themes that will alienate members of your audience.
 Consider how expressions of masculinity, femininity and representations of non-binary identities may or may not intertwine with your topic or issue areas.
-For example, are you making statements or assumptions directly or indirectly in your communications about what appropriate vulnerability looks like, or how strength is demonstrated?
-If so, consider if your communication leaves open the opportunity for other interpretations.
+For example, are you making statements or assumptions directly or indirectly in your communications about what appropriate vulnerability looks like, or how strength should be demonstrated?
+If so, consider if your communication leaves the opportunity for other interpretations open.
+Casting a wide net here—ensuring that your communications do not unintentionally communicate gendered beliefs—will strengthen your ability to reach more members of your prospective audiences.

 #3 When words become polarizing, consider showing what you mean.

-Former president Donald Trump and Vice President Kamala Harris represent very different visions concerning the response to ongoing structural and increasing acts of reported hate crimes in our country.
-Addressing the racialized media tropes that help to hide these facts is an important part of communicating for social change.
-Unfortunately, some of the language advocates of social change have used to advance this work, for example “woke” or “DEI”, are now so politicized they may not still hold a cohesive meaning for the audiences of social change organizations.
+Former President Donald Trump and Vice President Kamala Harris represent very different visions concerning the response to ongoing structural discrimination and increasing acts of reported hate crimes in our country.
+Addressing the racialized media tropes that help to hide the presence of institutionalized and interpersonal racism is an important part of communicating for social change.
+Unfortunately, some of the language used by advocates of social change—for example, “woke” or “DEI”—are now so politicized that they may not still hold a cohesive meaning, even for the audiences of social change organizations.
 Although this is not a new phenomenon, it has been magnified by the election media environment.

 #4 Emotions are the water we swim in as communicators — use them wisely and strategically.

-This seems to indicate a presumption that the emotions associated with evoking the dangers to democracy were being overplayed and losing their impact on a population tired of high intensity vibes driving calls to action.
+This seems to indicate a presumption that the emotions associated with evoking the dangers to democracy were being overplayed and losing their impact on a population tired of high-intensity vibes driving calls to action.
 If an emotion has been overused—even if the underlying set of circumstances are still relevant—consider other tactics or avenues to get to the behavior change you are aiming to achieve.
-Democrats’ recent shifting to more light hearted vocabulary that is also more simple and straightforward has been written about extensively.
-For example, with the adoption of “weird” as the go to adjective, or refocusing of attention at the recent convention on freedoms, or even leaning into the power of nonverbal communications, like laughter.
+Democrats shifting to more light-hearted vocabulary that is also more straightforward has been written about extensively.
+For example, with the adoption of “weird” as the go-to adjective, or refocusing of attention at the convention on freedoms, or even leaning into the power of nonverbal communication, like laughter.

-How can you use these insights to bolster your communications?
+How can you use these insights to bolster your communications to meet your nonprofit’s objectives?
 Use the emotional triggers strategically with your calls to action.
-For example, if you’re running a funding campaign that aims to garner immediate donations in a short period of time, running images or text communications next to the “donate button” that trigger shock or anger could be effective.
-On the other hand, if your comms goal is to attract longer term donor loyalty to your cause, focus on the outcomes of your organization’s work and how they build the more positive future you and your supporters believe in.
+For example, if you’re running a funding campaign that aims to garner immediate donations in a short period, running images or text communications next to the “donate button” that trigger shock or anger could be effective.
+On the other hand, if your communications goal is to attract longer-term donor loyalty to your cause, focus on the outcomes of your organization’s work and how they build the more positive future you and your supporters believe in.
 Just remember, whatever emotional valence you lean into, it is important to avoid exploiting the difficulty of the people your organization is aiding.
-Shock or anger can be triggered by images or written copy that emphasize the gravity of a situation, without diminishing the humanity and agency of people experiencing that reality, or showcasing their vulnerability.
+Shock or anger can be triggered by images or written copy that emphasize the gravity of a situation but without diminishing the humanity and agency of people experiencing that reality, or showcasing their vulnerability.

-In summary, although we won’t know the outcome of the presidential election for another two month, there are some important communications lessons we can draw from the campaign to this point to more effectively talk about social change:
+In summary, there are some important communications lessons you can draw from the campaign right now, to more effectively do your own work of communicating for social change:

 • Focus on identifying and tailoring content to key audiences.

-• Consider if and how gendered norms may be popping up in your writing unexpectedly.
+• Consider if and how gendered norms and beliefs may be unexpectedly surfacing in your writing.

 • Focus on showing what your organization is going for, just as much as saying it explicitly.